 Modern Amenities Aboard the VSOE?

 These are restored vintage train cars although some modern amenities have been added.
-First, there are no bathtubs or showers aboard the trains (with the exception of the three grand suites which will contain showers and will be available starting in March 2018), just toilets, sinks, and washbasins.
+First, there are no bathtubs or showers aboard the trains (with the exception of the three grand suites which will contain showers which were made available starting in March 2018), just toilets, sinks, and washbasins.

 Coal stoves are used for the main heating in each carriage (ask to see one if interested!) and there is a small radiator in each compartment.
 There is obviously no air-conditioning although the windows can be rolled down for ventilation and there is a small fan on the wall of each compartment.